camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/01-bpm-platform/02-jdbc-config.html.md

   <img class="tile" src="ref:asset:/guides/installation-guide/wls/assets/img/configuration-datasource-jndi.png" alt=""/>
 </a>

-In this section we explain how to add a datasource using the WebLogic Server Administration Console:
+In this section we explain how to add a datasource using the Oracle WebLogic Server Administration Console:

-1. Open the WebLogic Server Administration Console.
+1. Open the Oracle WebLogic Server Administration Console.
 2. Navigate to the **"Domain Structure / YOUR_DOMAIN / Services / Data Sources"** page.
 3. Click the **"New"** Button and select **"Generic Data Source"**.
 4. On the next page, enter a name for the datasource.